hafizur-rahman/CarND-Vehicle-Detection/report.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search in right half portion of the image in different scales `[ 1.0, 1.5, 2.0, 3.0 ]` using Hog Sub-sampling Window Search technique.
-The overlap was 25 %.
+I decided to search in right half portion of the image in different scales `[ 1.0, 1.5, 2.0 ]` using Hog Sub-sampling Window Search technique.
+The overlap was 75%.
+The decision was made on a trial and error basis based on the observed performance in detection accuracy.
+(Code resides at lines 8 to 95 in `detection.py`)

-![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which gave more than 98% accuracy on randomly sampled test data.
+So no further optimization was tried.
 Here are some example images:

 ![alt text][image4]
 ---